Encoding parameters by measurement: Forgetting can be better in quantum metrology: Criterion for the invertibility of the achievable quantum Fisher information matrix

 The multiparameter QCRB in any quantum multiparameter estimation task is useful when both the achievability of the QCRB and the nonsingularity of the QFIM hold.
 In this direction, Ref.~\cite{ghosh2025efficient} provides a necessary and sufficient criterion for the QFIM to be noninvertible in the estimation of any two parameters encoded by an arbitrary quantum process using qubit probes.
 However, since the multiparameter QCRB is not always attainable even when the QFIM is invertible, it is important to find the criterion that ensures both QFIM invertibility and multiparameter QCRB achievability.
-Keeping this in mind, we state below a necessary and sufficient criterion for any two-parameter estimation task encoded by an arbitrary quantum process using qubit probes.
+Keeping this in mind, we identify below the criteria for achieving QCRB and non-singularity of QFIM associated with achievable QCRB, for estimation task of any multiparameter encoding involving qubit probe.